saheli-das/DE-capstone-project/README.md

 It performs well on both majority and minority classes, with high recall and F1-score for the minority class

-Since, Logistic Regression is the best model, I have created an App using this model to predict if an employee/employees will stay in the company or leave the company and deployed it on Render.This App has the following key features:
+Since, Logistic Regression is the best model, I have created an App using this model to predict if an employee/employees will stay in the company or leave the company and deployed it on Render.

+**This App has the following key features:**

-Interactive Input: Manual input of any employee or CSV upload for more than one employees
+Interactive Input: Manual input for any employee or CSV upload for more than one employees

 Consistent Preprocessing: Ensures data is processed the same way as during training

 Visual Insights: Bar and pie charts for easy interpretation of results.

+Provide Secure Access through Login system

 **Created Python Dashboeard app and deployed it on streamlit cloud.**
 This app provides visualiations to give insights on employee and employee attrition data of a company